 The Western Society of Naturalists 102nd Annual Meeting will be held virtually from November 11-14, 2021.

-Registration will open soon!
-The abstract submission deadline is Monday, Oct 4th.
-You may still register to attend the meeting after that date/time using the registration button below (Registration has not opened yet).
+Registration is now open!
+The abstract submission deadline is Friday, Oct 8th.
+You may still register to attend the meeting after that date/time using the registration button below.

 Diversity, Equity and Inclusion

 WSN maintains a strong commitment to reflect and promote the diversity of its membership, and foster a diverse, equitable, and inclusive community irrespective of such factors including, but not limited to, race, gender, sexual orientation, gender identity/expression, ethnicity, ability, religion, language, nationality, age/career stage, or institution.
 In 2018, the WSN Diversity, Equity, and Inclusion Committee (DEIC) was officially formed.
 Its members are Corey Garza (chair), Cheryl Barnes, Jennifer Burnaford, Alexandra Davis, Mike Gil, and Crystal Ng.

 DEIC members include students, postdocs, faculty, and other professional researchers and educators who serve ~3 year terms.
 Thus, there will be some turnover in committee membership every year.
 If you are interested in joining the DEIC, please contact Corey Garza.